Skip to content

 That’s right, the Republican party’s FIRST Vice Presidential candidate was William Lewis Dayton of Basking Ridge, New Jersey.
 Dayton was selected by the newly formed Republican Party as their first nominee for Vice President of the United States over Abraham Lincoln at the Philadelphia Convention.

-To win the Presidency in the 1856 election, the Republicans concentrated on four swing states, Pennsylvania, New Jersey, Indiana, and Illinois William Lewis Dayton (February 17, 1807 – December 1, 1864) was a graduate of the Brick Academy, an American politician, active first in the Whig Party and later in the Republican Party.
+To win the Presidency in the 1856 election, the Republicans concentrated on four swing states: Pennsylvania, New Jersey, Indiana, and Illinois.
+William Lewis Dayton (February 17, 1807 – December 1, 1864) was a graduate of the Brick Academy, and an American politician, active first in the Whig Party and later in the Republican Party.
 In the 1856 presidential election, he became the first Republican vice-presidential nominee when nominated alongside John C. Frémont.
 Frémont (age 43) was the first presidential candidate of the new Republican Party.
 The Republicans, whose party had formed in 1854, were united in their opposition to the Pierce Administration and the spread of slavery into the West.

 1856 Republican Platform – Abolish Slavery